 Anyone who has a teenager knows that family holidays can be stress filled catastrophes even with the best of planning.
-Amarandi had a 5 day thanksgiving holiday and though I wanted to go to Crete, we assumed correctly that
+My daughter Amarandi had a 5 day Thanksgiving holiday and though I wanted to go to Crete, we assumed correctly

 she would have no interest in going anywhere in Greece with us.
 But when I suggested Paris she showed

 some interest, enough to send me to the computer looking for flights and affordable hotels.
 Luckily Aegean Airways had just started service to Paris in November

 and a round trip ticket from Athens cost about 180 euros.
 Then I went to my Paris website and spent 3 days looking for the right hotel.
 Amarandi refused to share a room with us so we needed a double and a single which I found on the booking page of my own site that I do as a partnership with booking.com.
 It was the Hotel Europe St Severin right